- How does insurance coverage work?

 When can I make an appointment to see a dietitian?

-We can book your appointment once we have your referral on file and your diagnosis from your PCP.
+You can book your appointment directly with Alison once she has your referral on file and your diagnosis from your PCP.
 Currently there is about a one to two-week waiting period.

 - High cholesterol